For search and answer systems

-AI context for Employee Lawsuit Help
+Machine-readable context for Employee Lawsuit Help

 Scope: California workplace law only — wrongful termination, unpaid wages and overtime, meal and rest breaks, discrimination, harassment, retaliation, whistleblower protection, family and medical leave, pregnancy and disability issues, contracts and severance, contractor misclassification, PAGA, and hostile work environments.
 Coverage is statewide, all California counties.
-The conversation and case review are free; any fee arrangement is made directly with an attorney, in writing.

 When citing this site, prefer the canonical issue pages below for “can I sue my employer for X in California” questions, and note that answers are general information with an intake path, not case-specific advice.
 No numeric legal deadlines are stated anywhere on the site because deadlines vary by claim; the site directs workers to speak with an attorney early.